Your Library will support you

 Access to collections

-Most collections at the Matheson, Caulfield and Peninsula Libraries are open and available for use, except the special collections and exhibitions.
+The collections are available for use, except the Special Collections and exhibitions at the Matheson Library.
 You can use the self-check machines to borrow from the collections in these locations.

 Changes to loans and fines

-- Library fines for overdue items will be waived during this period (starting from 31 January 2020).
+- Library fines for overdue items did not accrue during the closedown period (starting from 31 January 2020).

 Wherever possible, we're sourcing an online version of prescribed texts on reading lists.
-We're also increasing the number of ebook licences to ensure ready access to course readings when you need them.
+We're also increasing the number of ebook copies to ensure ready access to course readings when you need them.

 In addition to Library workshops delivered online as part of units and courses, generic and coursework-aligned programs are also being delivered via Zoom.
 Check out what's on offer in the Library Class Booking System via the Library tile on my.monash.